DOSull/Spatial-Data-Science/labs/mini-project/aotearoa-new-zealand-physical-geography-data.md

 + [North Island LRIS 25m DEM](https://lris.scinfo.org.nz/layer/48131-nzdem-north-island-25-metre/)
 + [South Island LRIS 25m DEM](https://lris.scinfo.org.nz/layer/48127-nzdem-south-island-25-metre/)

+Note that these are compressed (`zip`) files containing several tiles of elevation grid, which you may need to stitch together into a single raster.
+You can do this using `raster::merge` in _R_ but may prefer to use tools in a desktop GIS.

 ## Biophysical data
 If you are interested in other biophysical indicators the best bet are the layers that were assembled as inputs to the LENZ project discussed in [clustering applications lecture](https://southosullivan.com/geog315/classification-examples/#/).
 These are available as individual layers from [here](https://lris.scinfo.org.nz/search/?q=LENZ).